cortexlabs/cortex/docs/guides/subdomain-https-setup.md

 ### Using your new endpoint

+Wait a few minutes to allow the DNS changes to propagate.
 You may now use your subdomain in place of your API load balancer endpoint in your client.
 For example, this curl request:

 ```bash
 curl http://a5044e34a352d44b0945adcd455c7fa3-32fa161d3e5bcbf9.elb.us-west-2.amazonaws.com/iris-classifier -X POST -H "Content-Type: application/json" -d @sample.json